Blotch3D/Blotch3D/README.md

 all 3D objects have been drawn so they aren't overwritten by them).
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its subsprites are also drawn.
-So, oftentimes you may want to have a "Top" sprite that holds others sprites, and call the Draw method of the Top sprite to cause the other sprites to be drawn.
+So, oftentimes you may want to have a "Top" sprite that holds other sprites, and call the Draw method of the Top sprite to cause the other sprites to be drawn.
 You can also draw things using MonoGame methods.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.